chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The new test references PopulateArgumentsIntentionHooks, which is not defined in the project.", "PROJECT NOTE": "Chooser stubbing must use an existing hook; if none exists, add a test-only hooks object under the same package to expose a mutable PopupHost for tests.", "NEW INSTRUCTION": "WHEN a test references helper hooks THEN verify they exist or add a test-only stub in test sources" }

+[2025-12-09 12:14] - Updated by Junie - Error analysis
+{
+    "TYPE": "build failure",
+    "TOOL": "create",
+    "ERROR": "Wrong PyPsiFacade.resolveQualifiedName API usage",
+    "ROOT CAUSE": "Used String and element instead of QualifiedName and PyQualifiedNameResolveContext and assumed single result.", "PROJECT NOTE": "In this SDK, call PyPsiFacade.resolveQualifiedName(QualifiedName, PyQualifiedNameResolveContext) and handle a List<PsiElement>; build QualifiedName via QualifiedName.fromDottedString and context via PyQualifiedNameResolveContext based on PyResolveContext/anchor.", "NEW INSTRUCTION": "WHEN calling PyPsiFacade.resolveQualifiedName THEN pass QualifiedName and PyQualifiedNameResolveContext, handle list"
+}

+[2025-12-09 12:15] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "create",
+    "ERROR": "Wrong types passed to resolveQualifiedName API", "ROOT CAUSE": "The Kotlin code called PyPsiFacade.resolveQualifiedName with String and element, but the API expects QualifiedName and PyResolveContext and returns a List<PsiElement>.", "PROJECT NOTE": "Use QualifiedName.fromDottedString(name) and PyResolveContext.defaultContext(); convert returned List<PsiElement> to PsiElementResolveResult[].", "NEW INSTRUCTION": "WHEN using PyPsiFacade.resolveQualifiedName THEN pass QualifiedName and PyResolveContext and map list to results"
+}

+[2025-12-09 12:18] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Multiline bash command is prohibited",
+    "ROOT CAUSE": "The bash tool received two independent commands separated by a newline, which it disallows.", "PROJECT NOTE": "This environment’s bash tool forbids newline-separated commands; chain with && or run separately.", "NEW INSTRUCTION": "WHEN bash command contains a newline THEN run each command in a separate bash call" }

+[2025-12-09 12:19] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "create",
+    "ERROR": "Wrong types passed to resolveQualifiedName",
+    "ROOT CAUSE": "The code used String and a PSI element for resolveQualifiedName, which requires a QualifiedName and PyQualifiedNameResolveContext and returns a list.", "PROJECT NOTE": "With IntelliJ Python API, build QualifiedName via QualifiedName.fromDottedString(value) and context via PyResolveContext.defaultContext().withFoothold(element).toQualifiedNameResolveContext(project); map returned PsiElements to PsiElementResolveResult.", "NEW INSTRUCTION": "WHEN calling PyPsiFacade.resolveQualifiedName THEN construct QualifiedName/context and map returned elements to results"
+}

+[2025-12-09 12:21] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Multiple commands on separate lines in one bash call", "ROOT CAUSE": "The bash tool invocation included newline-separated commands, which this environment forbids.", "PROJECT NOTE": "This project’s bash tool disallows multi-line commands; use && or separate calls.", "NEW INSTRUCTION": "WHEN bash command contains newlines THEN split into separate bash calls" }

+[2025-12-09 12:23] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Incorrect arguments and return handling for resolveQualifiedName", "ROOT CAUSE": "Code passed a String and element to PyPsiFacade.resolveQualifiedName, which expects a QualifiedName and a resolve context and returns a list.", "PROJECT NOTE": "In this repo’s PyCharm SDK, use QualifiedName.fromDottedString(name) and a proper PyQualifiedNameResolveContext (e.g., via PyResolveContext) and map returned List<PsiElement> to ResolveResult.", "NEW INSTRUCTION": "WHEN calling PyPsiFacade.resolveQualifiedName THEN pass QualifiedName and map returned elements to results"
+}

+[2025-12-09 12:24] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Multiple commands on separate lines in one call", "ROOT CAUSE": "The bash tool was given newline-separated commands, which it explicitly forbids.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN bash command includes newline THEN execute one command per separate call" }

+[2025-12-09 12:24] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "create",
+    "ERROR": "Wrong PyPsiFacade.resolveQualifiedName argument types",
+    "ROOT CAUSE": "Used String and element where QualifiedName and PyQualifiedNameResolveContext were required, and mishandled the List<PsiElement> return.", "PROJECT NOTE": "In src/main/.../psi/PyTestReferenceContributor.kt, use QualifiedName.fromDottedString(name) with PyResolveContext, and convert the returned List<PsiElement> to ResolveResult via PsiElementResolveResult.", "NEW INSTRUCTION": "WHEN calling PyPsiFacade.resolveQualifiedName THEN pass QualifiedName and PyResolveContext; map List<PsiElement> to ResolveResult[]"
+}

+[2025-12-09 12:26] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "create",
+    "ERROR": "Wrong argument types for resolveQualifiedName",
+    "ROOT CAUSE": "Called PyPsiFacade.resolveQualifiedName with String and PyStringLiteral instead of QualifiedName and PyQualifiedNameResolveContext, and assumed a single PsiElement result.", "PROJECT NOTE": "In this project, use QualifiedName.fromDottedString(name) and PyResolveContext.defaultContext(); resolveQualifiedName returns List<PsiElement> that must be mapped to ResolveResult.", "NEW INSTRUCTION": "WHEN calling PyPsiFacade.resolveQualifiedName THEN pass QualifiedName and PyResolveContext and map list to results"
+}

+[2025-12-09 12:27] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Multiple commands on separate lines prohibited", "ROOT CAUSE": "The bash tool forbids newline-separated commands; the command included multiple lines.", "PROJECT NOTE": "This repo's automation expects one bash command per call; chain commands with && or make separate calls.", "NEW INSTRUCTION": "WHEN bash command contains newline THEN issue separate bash calls, one per command" }